Watertown, New York: Precolonial and colonial eras

-In 1791, New York City resident Alexander Macomb purchased the land of Jefferson, Lewis, St. Lawrence and Oswego county.
+In 1791, New York City resident Alexander Macomb purchased the land of Jefferson, Lewis, St. Lawrence and Oswego counties.
 He sent out multiple surveyors to sell the land to passing settlers.
 The area of Watertown was first surveyed in 1796 by Benjamin Wright, who was employed by Macomb to survey the northern and central portions of New York State.
 Wright made the following statement about the land after returning:

 Along the river there is some good land and some that is broken and rocky.
 The river is amazing rapid and rocky; some falls along the river which may be made good mill seats, and some excellent pine timber along the river.
 On the east line is a fine country.
 The west line is of good quality.
 There are some fine mill seats in this town which on the map are marked 'falls' and 'rapids.'
 To speak generally I think this to be an excellent town-ship, and scarcely any poor land upon it.
 Will settle very fast, if laid in lots and sold to settlers.

 In 1798, pioneers Hart Massey, Henry Coffeen, and Zachariah Butterfield built cabins in what is now the Public Square area as part of a large migration into New York from New England after the Revolutionary War.
 The land was very uneven territory and was leveled out in one of the first landfill projects in the United States.
 The area was taken from the nearby town of Mexico in 1800.

 Coffeen then moved his family into Watertown.
 He and the other pioneers chose the area due to the Black River, which flowed west into Lake Ontario about 5 mi away.
 Their vision was for an industrial center that would draw power from the river.
 In 1805, settlers cleared the center of town to create Public Square.
 During the 19th century, several significant buildings were built around it.
 The area has been designated as a historic district, listed on the NRHP.
 Watertown was designated as the seat of Jefferson County after it was split from Oneida County.
 At that time, Watertown was one of the least populated places in the county.

 Watertown was incorporated as a village in 1816.
 In 1869, it reincorporated as a city.

 Due to its proximity to Lake Ontario, Watertown became a popular location for transporting supplies into Canada, which helped its economy.
 As industry and businesses flourished, successful residents built substantial retail buildings, churches, and private residences close to the square.
 After the Embargo Act of 1807 was passed which prohibited trade with Britain and France, which at the time included Canada.
 The economy suffered as a result and eventually led to smuggling materials into Canada, leading to the War of 1812.
 During the Civil War, the 35th New York Infantry Regiment began in Watertown.